Corsica Travel Guide and Places to Visit in Corsica

 The Natural Regional Park of Corse has been set-up to protect part of the rare and unusual habitats found on the island.
 The park includes some of the highest mountain peaks on the island, and a great deal of natural beauty.
 The Scandola Nature Reserve (the western part of the Natural park) is also stunning, accessible by boat trip from towns on the west coast.

-Two less common ways to visit Corsica are
+Two of the less common ways to visit Corsica are

 (1) if you have several weeks to explore at your leisure by car you could follow the Corsica Coast road that circumnavigates the island, and